BAAI-DCAI/DataOptim/README.md

 ## Prerequisites

 ### Models
-For now we use LLaVA as the fixed model.
+For now we use LLaVA-LLaMA-2-7B as the fixed model.
+In this release, we use LLaVA at commit@744cb3e.

+To start training, you need to apply for and download the LLaMA-2 checkpoints [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and download the [LLaVA pretrained weights](https://huggingface.co/liuhaotian/llava-pretrain-llama-2-7b-chat).

-You can prepare the environment according to the [instructions](https://github.com/haotian-liu/LLaVA).
+Then you can prepare the environment of LLaVA according to the [instructions](https://github.com/haotian-liu/LLaVA#install).

-### Images
+### Datasets
-You can download the images from our HuggingFace repository or the original websites.
+For training images, you can download the images from our [HuggingFace repository](https://huggingface.co/datasets/BAAI/DataOptim) or the original websites.
-If you already have the images, you can skip the above process as the image IDs and file names remain unchanged.
+If you already have the images, you can skip this process as the image IDs and file names are not changed.

-Then unzip and organize the images in following structure:
+Then unzip and organize the images in following structure.
+Note that the images should be placed directly under the directory, without any subfolders.

 ```
 |- images
   |- coco
+    |- COCO_train2014_000000000009.jpg
+    |- COCO_train2014_000000000025.jpg
+    |- ...
   |- filckr30k
+    |- 36979.jpg
+    |- 65567.jpg
+    |- ...
   |- ocrvqa
   |- open_images
   |- visual_genome